 - List Posts: Content that has a certain number of points, like the article you’re reading now.

 - How-to Posts: Content that explains exactly how to do something.
-I write a bunch of these.

 - What Posts: News articles and general information.

 - Why Posts: These are explaining articles, and they usually include the word “why” in the title.

 Lists narrowly claimed the most social traction at 22.45%.Content marketing pioneers like Brian Clark have long known the power of list posts.
 Clark’s article “7 Reasons Why List Posts Will Always Work” provides one of the primary reasons why the list is an irresistible form of content—the headlines are magnetic!
 Some writers explain that the brain is hardwired to tune into lists.
 Since this is true, we are more likely to share, engage with, and benefit from list posts shared on social media.